steve12345585/SnipeOffice/static/README.wasm.md

 the JS main thread; e.g., it tries to access the global JS `window` object in various places, which is available on the JS main thread but not in a JS Worker.)

-## Building headless LibreOffice as WASM for use in another product
+## Building headless SnipeOffice as WASM for use in another product

 ### Set up Emscripten